tgnemecek/core-website/src/collections/events/2021-03-21-6-steps-to-leading-your-life-and-work-from-the-inside-out.md

   In this updated 20-hour live on-line transition program, you will work with expert coaches (in life, career, and business) to generate these **PRACTICAL & IMMEDIATE RESULTS:**

+  Re-craft your life and work to overcome post-pandemic economic challenges

+  Gain clarity & confidence about your new direction

+  Discover your best gifts & how to use these in your future work

+  Determine immediate priorities and launch specific next action steps

+  Test the viability of new work possibilities

+  Expand your network and community support systems

+  Permanently remove obstacles that have sabotaged you in the past

+  Build the habits you need for success

+  OR, develop a strategy to launch your own business.

   This hands-on program includes:

+   **Three (3) private one-on-one half-hour sessions with a senior Coach:**  An onboarding jumpstart sessionimmediately upon signing up, a mid-term session to ensure you're on track, a post-program session to solidfy results.

+  **Eight (8) group sessions** by Zoom: Thursdays 1-2:30 pm Eastern time starting April 8th, immediately after Easter.
+Sessions will be simultaneously translated on separate channels (English and Spanish).

+  **One proprietary assessment** to reveal your strengths and weaknesses

+  **Just-in-time coaching:**  Q&A via emails/texts between sessions

+  **Session Audios for replay and a Guidebook** so you can work at your own pace AND continue your progress post-program

   **Plus much more including** many instructional materials; lifetime access to the group's website portal where all resources are available.